pts/pts-mw386as-linux/README.md

   provided by the script are good.

-* It is also straightforward to compile it on Windows or target Windows or target other systems, but there are no instructions or scripts provided.
+* It is also straightforward to compile it on Windows or target Windows or target other systems.
+A simple Makefile (`src/Makefile`) is provided as a starting point.

 The source port is based on the [latest sources](https://github.com/gspu/Coherent/tree/master/mwc/romana/relic/b/bin/as)